Integrated Data Lake Service¶

-They can use the MindSphere Data Lake Service to upload Excel sheets and enable data access from other accounts.
-This allows the airline company to integrate analytics tools like AWS Glue and quickly perform queries.
+They can use the MindSphere Integrated Data Lake Service to upload Excel sheets and enable data access from other accounts.
+This allows the airline company to integrate analytics tools like AWS Glue or Power BI on Azure and quickly perform queries.
 For example, they can query for "the most popular airport in last 10 years" or "the airport with most cancelled flights in the past year".

 Any questions left?